ECampbell37/PyTorchTelcoChurnNN/README.md

 ## Project Overview

-This project tackles customer churn prediction through a neural network developed in PyTorch.
+This project targets customer churn prediction through a neural network developed in PyTorch.

 1.  **Initial Approach:** I began by loading, basic preprocessing (scaling, train/test/validation split), and converting the data to PyTorch tensors.
 After defining a multi-layered neural network and setting up loss and optimizer functions, the initial model was trained and evaluated.
     * **Challenge:** The original model suffered from **overfitting** and achieved a modest 76% accuracy, barely outperforming the 73% baseline accuracy of random guessing (due to unbalanced classes).